[]

 Color Scale Rule

 The color scale rule uses a sliding color scale to format cells or a range of cells.
 For instance, if numeric cell value 1 is represented with color yellow and 50 with green, then 25 would be light green.
-This rule can be added using the properties and methods of the IColorScale interface.
+This rule can be added using the properties and methods of the IColorScale .

 Refer to the following example code to add color scale rule to a cell range in a worksheet.